 Ultimately, the best cell phone plan is the one that fits your lifestyle, budget, and actually covers where you live.

 Read More: Smartphones can also be purchased using in a prepaid model.
 Take a look at our prepaid smartphones directory for more information.

 Both prepaid and postpaid cell phone plans have their merits.
 If you plan on sticking to a budget, the cheaper prepaid cell phone plans are for you.
 If you want the best and newest devices, then you'll have to choose a postpaid plan.

 For a list of the best prepaid cell phone plans, you can check out our review.
-You can also compare cell phone plans using our handy tool to see which one best suits your needs.
 After you've checked out which cell phone plan is right for you, we can tell you the easiest way to switch cell phone carriers.